jimmo/micropython/docs/library/uctypes.rst

 If a field is an array, its individual elements can be accessed with the standard subscript operator ``[]`` - both read and assigned to.

-If a field is a pointer, it can be dereferenced using ``[0]`` syntax (corresponding to C ``*`` operator, though ``[0]`` works in C too).
+If a field is a pointer, it can be de-referenced using ``[0]`` syntax (corresponding to C ``*`` operator, though ``[0]`` works in C too).
-Subscripting a pointer with other integer values but 0 are also supported, with the same semantics as in C.
+Subscripting a pointer with other integer values but 0 are also supported, with the same semantics as in C. Note that unlike in C, the ``*`` operator cannot be used to de-reference a pointer field.

-Summing up, accessing structure fields generally follows the C syntax, except for pointer dereference, when you need to use ``[0]`` operator instead of ``*``.

 Limitations
 -----------

 1. Accessing non-scalar fields leads to allocation of intermediate objects to represent them.
 This means that special care should be taken to layout a structure which needs to be accessed when memory allocation is disabled (e.g. from an interrupt).
 The recommendations are:

 * Avoid accessing nested structures.
 For example, instead of ``mcu_registers.peripheral_a.register1``, define separate layout